Good Medicine - Medical School IV

 "What do you mean?"

 "Earn the trust of the Residents and Attendings, and you'll have the same opportunities I and other members of my study group have.
 They aren't unearned privileges, they are earned opportunities.
 I am not saying you have to like me, but for at least the rest of December, and I'll wager heavily on January, you're stuck with me.
-And that may well be true next year as well, if you do a trauma Sub-I, which is typical for nearly every medical student, because I'll be a Resident.
+And that may well be true next year as well, if you do an emergency medicine Sub-I, which is typical for nearly every medical student, because I'll be a Resident.

 "Given that, my advice, if you'll take it, is to set aside whatever grievance it is you have with me.
 If you can't, then tell me what the real problem is, and if there's anything I can do to help resolve it, I'll give it proper consideration.
-What I'm trying to say is that I can help you and I want to help you.
+What I'm trying to say is that I can help you, and I want to help you.
 I will absolutely admit this isn't pure altruism, as much as I'd like to say that it is, because it's my job to teach you, and I'll be evaluated on how well I've done that."

 "The real problem?"

 "Maybe I'm wrong, but I don't believe that the problem is the opportunities I've been given.
 My gut tells me it's something else.
 But I'm neither omniscient nor psychic, and I don't know you well enough to even hazard a guess.
-I do know a few things about you, but it's all third-hand, which makes it unreliable."
+I do know a few things about you, but it's all third hand, which makes it unreliable."

 "What do you know?"

 "The working theory of the person who spoke to a friend of mine who spoke to me is that academics were always easy for you, and suddenly, nobody cares about your grades or your ability to take tests or write lab reports.
-The only thing they care about are your clinical skills, which are limited, mostly because you're a Third Year.
+The only thing they care about is your clinical skills, which are limited, mostly because you're a Third Year.

 "I know I said I couldn't hazard a guess, but now I think I will.
-You, like most medical students and PGY1s, think scut is beneath you and you resent it.
+You, like most medical students and PGY1s, think scut is beneath you, and you resent it.
 But the thing is, right now, you and I are mostly only qualified for what you consider scut.
 I think the difference is that I see those tasks as necessary, and understand the pecking order.
 I've called it low-level hazing, and it is.

 "As I've discussed with my study group and others, the doctors are in an elite club we want to join, and they've made the rules.
 We have to live by them, or they won't let us into their club.
 And that's even true about PGY1s and some PGY2s.
 If we want to be invited into the club, we don't have a choice.
 I do everything assigned without complaining and with a smile.
 Why?
 Because we have to pay our dues.
 Doctor Javadi is paying her dues, and despite being an MD, hasn't set foot in a procedure room or an OR."